asarj/MNIST_Classifier/README.md

 ## Dataset

-The dataset used for the tasks was the Modified National Institute of Standards and Technology database (MNIST) handwritten digits dataset which can be downloaded by having the import statement `from tensorflow.examples.tutorials.mnist import input_data`
+The dataset used for the tasks was the Modified National Institute of Standards and Technology database (MNIST) handwritten digits dataset which can be downloaded by including the import statement `from tensorflow.examples.tutorials.mnist import input_data`

 ## Python Packages